 This includes any information or pictures about yourself that could give someone any sort of hold over you.
 Don't share until you really know and trust the person on the other end.

 One surefire sign of a scammer or predator is the way they claim to be in love with you after only minutes of chatting.
 Or the way they try to rush you off your dating site and onto a private IM chat.
 Don't fall for it.
-Real relationships take days, weeks, and months to develop.
+Real relationships take days, weeks, months, even years to develop.

 Yes, you want to be yourself on dates and have great time, but not until you've ensured your safety with some precautionary measures.
 GetSafeOnline.org recommends that online daters avoid the followinf at all costs: